mwttg-code-katas/code-katas-scala/kata_2019-11-magic-forest/readme.md

 Wolves can devour goats, and lions can devour wolves and goats.
 ("The stronger animal eats the weaker one".)
 As this is a magic forest:
-* a wolve, after having devoured a goat, is transmuted into a lion;
+* a wolf, after having devoured a goat, is transmuted into a lion;
-* a lion, after having devoured a goat, is transmuted into a wolve; and
+* a lion, after having devoured a goat, is transmuted into a wolf; and
-* a lion having devoured a wolve becomes a goat.
+* a lion having devoured a wolf becomes a goat.

-At the very beginning, ther are 17 goats, 55 wolves and 6 lions in the forest.
+At the very beginning, there are 17 goats, 55 wolves and 6 lions in the forest.
 After every meal, there is one animal fewer than before; therefore after some time, there is no devouring possible any more.